VUEngine/vuengine.github.io/documentation/tutorial/title-screen.md

 [...]
 ```

-Finally, remove the call to `TitleScreenState::print` from `TitleScreenState::enter`.

-When build and run, the image will show up in the emulator's screen:
+Finally, remove the call to `TitleScreenState::print` from the `TitleScreenState::enter` method.
+After another round of build and run, the image will show up in the emulator.

 <a href="/documentation/images/tutorial/title-screen.png" data-toggle="lightbox" data-gallery="gallery" data-caption="Title Screen"><img src="/documentation/images/tutorial/title-screen.png" /></a>

+We can now [add another custom GameState](/documentation/tutorial/pong-game-state/), this time one that will hold the actual Pong game.